 How Is Heroin Used?

 With injecting being the most common form of heroin use, there are more health risks associated with heroin use than some other drugs.
-Using needles to inject heroin increases the chances of catching bacterial viruses, HIV, Hep-C, and other blood related conditions.
+Using needles to inject heroin increases the chances of catching bacterial viruses, HIV, Hep-C, and other blood-related conditions through heroin abuse.

 Heroin’s effects take place soon after injecting the drug, usually within five to twenty seconds depending on individual tolerance levels.
 It is quickly absorbed and metabolized by the body which results in a high that only lasts for a few hours tops.
-For this reason, most people addicted to heroin have to use it multiple times a day to feel the effects and avoid withdrawal.
+For this reason, most people who engage in heroin abuse have to use it multiple times a day to feel the effects and avoid heroin withdrawal.

 What Are The Immediate Effects Of Heroin?

 As soon as heroin is ingested into the body, the intense and euphoric effect immediately rushes through the body.
 Heroin is an opioid, meaning it belongs to a class of drugs that create pain-reducing effects and numbing sensations.
 These sensations are not limited to physical receptors.

 Emotional anguish is also diminished while the individual is experiencing a heroin “high”.
 Similar to other painkillers such as pure morphine or oxycodone, heroin creates short-term feelings of bliss followed by post-high feelings of drowsiness.
 Most users report an immediate feeling of intense pleasure known as a “rush”.